mattreya/CCNP_Trainer/README.md

 ### How it Works

 The `/quizme` command is implemented in the `slash_commands.py` file.
-The `quiz_me` function takes two arguments:
+The `quiz_me` function takes the following arguments:

 -   `question_style`: The style of questions you want to be asked (e.g., "multiple choice", "flashcard").
 -   `topic`: The topic you want to be quizzed on (e.g., "CCNP", "Security").
+-   `num_questions`: The number of questions to ask (default is 10).

-The command will then fetch questions from the `question_bank.py` file and present them to the user.
+The command will then fetch questions from the `question_bank` directory and present them to the user.
 After the quiz, the user will receive a score.
-If the score is below 50%, the command will automatically generate GNS3 configuration files to help the user practice the topic they are struggling with.
+If the user misses more than 5 questions, the command will automatically generate GNS3 configuration files to help the user practice the topic they are struggling with.

+## What's New

+*   **Interactive Topic Selection:** The `/quizme` command is now more interactive.
+When you run it without any arguments, it will display a welcome message and a list of available topics.
+This makes it easier to discover the available quiz topics.

+*   **User-Contributed Questions:** We have moved away from unreliable, auto-generated questions.
+Now, you can contribute your own questions to the quiz by adding them to the question bank.
+See the `INSTRUCTIONS.md` file for more details.

 ## GNS3 Configuration Generation